SainsburyWellcomeCentre/aeon_mecha/readme.md

 For using this code on your local computer, follow one of the three below procedures for setting up a virtual environment (we recommend the first option, using Anaconda and the conda package manager).
 All commands below should be run in a bash terminal (Windows users can use the 'mingw64' terminal that comes installed with git).
 The various set-up tools mentioned below do some combination of python version, environment, package, and package dependency management.
 For basic information on the differences between these tools, see this [blog post](https://dev.to/bowmanjd/python-tools-for-managing-virtual-environments-3bko#hatch).

-0) First create a 'ProjectAeon' directory in your home directory, and clone this repository there:
+0) First create a 'ProjectAeon' directory in your home directory, clone this repository there, and `cd` into the cloned directory:

 ```
 mkdir ~/ProjectAeon
 cd ~/ProjectAeon
 git clone https://github.com/ProjectAeon/aeon
+cd aeon
 ```

-**Ensure you stay in the parent `~/ProjectAeon` directory for the rest of the set-up instructions, regardless of which set-up procedure you follow below.**
+**Ensure you stay in the `~/ProjectAeon/aeon` directory for the rest of the set-up instructions, regardless of which set-up procedure you follow below.**

 ### Set-up with Anaconda (all-in-one python distribution, version manager, environment manager, package manager, and package dependency manager)